rukmanigopalan/adlsgen1togen2migrationsamples/README.md

    * Gen1 & Gen2 should be in same subscription
    * Supports only for single Gen1 sorce and Gen2 destination
-   * Monitoring of incremental pipeline is done through azure portal
    * Trigger event is manual process for incremental copy

 ## Migration Framework Setup